HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 Feature queries ([@supports](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports)) have been steadily gaining traction for the past few years, and were used in 39% of pages, a notable increase from last year's 30%.

 But what are they used for?
 We looked at the most popular queries.
 The results may come as a big surprise—it was to us!
-We expected grid-related queries to top the list, but instead, the most popular feature queries **by far** are for `position: sticky`!
-They comprise **half** of all feature queries and are used in about a quarter of pages.
-In contrast, grid-related queries account for only 2% of all queries, indicating that developers feel comfortable enough with Grid's browser support that they don't need to use it only as progressive enhancement.
+We expected Grid-related queries to top the list, but instead, the most popular feature queries by far are for `position: sticky`!
+They comprise half of all feature queries and are used in about a quarter of pages.
+In contrast, Grid-related queries account for only 2% of all queries, indicating that developers feel comfortable enough with Grid's browser support that they don't need to use it only as progressive enhancement.

 What is even more mysterious is that `position: sticky` itself is not used as much as the feature queries about it, appearing in 10% of desktop pages and 13% of mobile pages.
 So there are over half a million pages that detect `position: sticky` without ever using it!
 Why?!